tshepang/seaplane/seaplane-cli/tests/ui/trycmd/seaplane-formation/delete.md

                 -q:   Only display WARN messages and above
                 -qq:  Only display ERROR messages
                 -qqq: Suppress all output

+    -r, --recursive
+            Recursively delete all local objects associated with this Formation

         --remote
             Delete remote Formations (this is set by default, use --no-remote to skip)